dgraph-io/cloud-docs/content/security.md

 Once a client has been granted access to an operation with either Anonymous Access granted or as an authenticated client using an API Key, the GraphQL query or mutation is then unrestricted by default.
 In order to further restrict access, please see the [the @auth directive](https://dgraph.io/docs/graphql/authorization/directive/).

-### Restricting CORS from allowlisted domains
+### Restricting CORS from `allowlisted` domains

-Restricting the origins that your Slash GraphQL responds to is a an important step in preventing XSS exploits.
-Your Slash GraphQL backend will prevent any origins that are not in the allowlist from accessing your GraphQL endpoint.
+Restricting the origins that your Dgraph Cloud responds to is a an important step in preventing XSS exploits.
+Your Dgraph Cloud backend will prevent any origins that are not in the allowlist from accessing your GraphQL endpoint.

 In order to add origins to the allow list, please see the [settings page](https://cloud.dgraph.io/_/settings), under the **CORS** tab.
 By default, we allow all origins to connect to your endpoint (`Access-Control-Allow-Origin: *`), and adding an origin will prevent this default behavior.
 On adding your first origin, we automatically add `https://cloud.dgraph.io`  as well, so that the API explorer continues to work.